 of previewing our paper.
 Also please be sure to check out the

 answer to our quiz that identifies the month

 in which the highest 8-hour daily maximum concentration occurred

-for the 4 remote ozone monitoring sites.
+for some remote ozone monitoring sites.
 Additional information

 on background ozone concentrations can be found in the Air Quality